NielMc/CI_Stripe_Repo/README.md

 ## Introduction
 This is a sample E-Commerce project for Code Institute.
 It also will be used for teaching git fork, clone and merge.
+Richard Added this